miyagawa/plack-handbook/en/20_access_your_local_app_from_the_internet.md

 ### Notes

 ReverseHTTP.net gateway service is an experimental service and there's no SLA or whatever, so I don't really think it's usable for production environment and such.
 But it's really handy and useful to quickly test your application that needs a global access, or show off your work to friends that don't have an internal access.
-Much easier than other solutions that requires other software like SSH or VPN tunneling.
+Much easier than other solutions that require other software like SSH or VPN tunneling.